ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 This article is made of two parts:
 * Explanation of the purpose of API connect and the concepts behind IBM API Connect.
-* Practice labs in order to get hands-on with IBM API Connect.
+* Practice labs to get hands-on with IBM API Connect.
 Throughout the lab, you’ll get a chance to use the `apic` command line interface for creating LoopBack applications, the intuitive Web-based user interface and explore the various aspects associated with solution’s configuration of REST API as well as SOAP APIs.

 > **Note**:
 This is a Kubernetes installation with IBM API Connect V10.0.1.0.
 It will be updated as much as possible to follow the new versions of API Connect.